dnowacki-usgs/rsklib/README.md

 ## Raw binary to raw netCDF (.cdf)

-This step will generally be completed by using the import statement `from aqdlib import rskrsk2cdf` and calling `rskrsk2cdf.hdr_to_cdf()`, or by running `rskrsk2cdf.py` from the command line.
+This step will generally be completed by using the import statement `from rsklib import rskrsk2cdf` and calling `rskrsk2cdf.hdr_to_cdf()`, or by running `rskrsk2cdf.py` from the command line.

 ## Raw netCDF (.cdf) to EPIC-compliant and processed netCDF (.nc)

-This step will generally be completed by using the import statement `from aqdlib import rskcdf2nc` and calling `rskcdf2nc.cdf_to_nc()`, or by running `rskcdf2nc.py` from the command line.
+This step will generally be completed by using the import statement `from rsklib import rskcdf2nc` and calling `rskcdf2nc.cdf_to_nc()`, or by running `rskcdf2nc.py` from the command line.
 When calling `cdf_to_nc()`, the user may provide the path to a netCDF file consisting of atmospheric pressure, which will be used to atmospherically correct the pressure data.
 This path can also be passed as a command-line argument to `rskcdf2nc.py`.

 ## DIWASP processing and creation of EPIC-compliand wave statistics netCDF (.nc)

-This step will generally be completed by using the import statement `from aqdlib import rsknc2diwasp` and calling `rsknc2diwasp.nc_to_diwasp()`, or by running `rsknc2diwasp.py` from the command line.
+This step will generally be completed by using the import statement `from rsklib import rsknc2diwasp` and calling `rsknc2diwasp.nc_to_diwasp()`, or by running `rsknc2diwasp.py` from the command line.
 Note that DIWASP is a MATLAB package and must be run from MATLAB before using this module.
 A sample MATLAB run file for DIWASP is included in the `scripts` directory.